jaredliw/PikaBot/README.md

   Make sure that you have:

-  - install CH340 Driver in order to program [Maker UNO](https://my.cytron.io/p-maker-uno). ("**Cytron Motor Drivers Library**" is not necessary to be installed.)
+  - installed CH340 Driver in order to program [Maker UNO](https://my.cytron.io/p-maker-uno). ("**Cytron Motor Drivers Library**" is not necessarily to be installed.)
-  - configure the correct COM port.
+  - configured the correct COM port.

   Refer to the booklet for more information.